 How Much Is Your Pain and Suffering Worth?

-First, do you have a lawyer?
+Do you have a lawyer?

 Hiring a lawyer increases the value of your case, and that's before the lawyer actually works on your behalf.
 This all has to do with insurance adjusters.
 If you approach an insurance adjuster on your own, they might think they can give you a low offer to cover your pain and suffering and you - knowing no better - will accept.